CloudSlang/docs/cloudslang_dsl_reference.rst

               - text1: ${k}
               - text2: ${v}

-async_loop: for
+parallel_loop: for
 ~~~~~~~~~~~~~~~~

-An asynchronous for loops in parallel branches over the items in a list.
+A parallel for loop loops in parallel branches over the items in a list.

-The `asynchronous step <#asynchronous-step>`__ will run one branch for
+The `parallel step <#parallel-step>`__ will run one branch for
 each element in the list.

 The ``for`` key is mapped to an iteration variable followed by ``in``
 followed by a list or an expression that evaluates to a list.

-**Example - step that asynchronously loops through the values in a
+**Example - step that loops in parallel through the values in a list**
-list**

 .. code-block:: yaml

     - print_values:
-        async_loop:
+        parallel_loop:
           for: value in values_list
           do:
             print_branch: